drbean/edit/tsailin/pasteur_perspective.md

 **2.3 Contextual antecedents**

-For creating entrepreneurial universities, university departments are the meso-level unit between institutional contexts of the universities and faculty members to perform the integration and engagement in changing university paradigm (Ambos et al., 2008; Chang et al., 2016;
+In the creation of the entrepreneurial university, university departments are the meso-level unit standing between the institutional contexts of the university and its faculty members, performing a crucial role in integration and engagement in the changing university paradigm (Ambos et al., 2008; Chang et al., 2016;
 Gibb, Haskins, & Robertson, 2013; Jain et al., 2009).
 Jain et al. (2009)
-argue that universities with appropriate environmental contexts would encourage the internal actors to respond to the transformation of the university paradigm (Perkmann et al., 2013).
-In organizational studies, the organizations in higher environmental munificence are more accessible to adopt new strategies and structure even stabilize the new practices in a turbulent environment (Boyne & Meier, 2009; Keats & Hitt, 1988).
-The level of munificence refers as the availability of resource and support in the environmental contexts which it could help the organizations adopt new practices to sustain organizational growth and changes (Dess & Beard, 1984; Goll & Rasheed, 2005; Haveman, 1993).
-For creating entrepreneurial universities, Clark (2004) suggests that the managerial group could provide a sustainable commitment to the new university paradigm to encourage the internal actors to build an integrated context to respond to the changes.
-O'Reilly and Tushman (2008) point out that senior managers could adapt, integrate, and reconfigure organizational skills and resources for orchestrating both new and existing routines to matching changing environments.
-Glenna, Welsh, Ervin, Lacy, and Biscotti (2011) recommends that university administrators should provide sufficient commitment on various incentive structures, funding sources, policies, and practices to invest in diverse scientific research values.
-Gibb et al. (2013) consider that university administrators could remove barriers and provide abundant resources and support associated with the entrepreneurial paradigm as well as carry its existing culture, mission, and strategy.
-Above all, the university administration should continuously create organizational munificence to encourage the internal actors to realign with the missions of universities (Andrews & Johansen, 2012; Smith, Mitchell, & Summer, 1984; Tilcsik, 2014; Wu, 2008).
-Therefore, this paper argues that the senior team (i.e., university administrators) have to provide sufficient organizational munificence on pursuing research excellence and commercialization, and it would influence that the departments enhance and integrate KCO and KUO simultaneously.
+argue that universities with appropriate environmental contexts will encourage internal actors to respond to the transformation of the university paradigm (Perkmann et al., 2013).
+And organizational studies have found organizations characterized by greater environmental munificence are more open to adopting new strategies and structures, even stabilizing new practices in turbulent environments (Boyne & Meier, 2009; Keats & Hitt, 1988).
+The level of munificence here refers to the availability of resources and support in the environmental context which could help an organization adopt new practices to sustain organizational growth and changes (Dess & Beard, 1984; Goll & Rasheed, 2005; Haveman, 1993).
+To create the entrepreneurial university, Clark (2004) suggests that a managerial group can provide a sustainable commitment to the new university paradigm to encourage internal actors to build an integrated context that will respond to the changes.
+O'Reilly and Tushman (2008) point out that senior managers can adapt, integrate, and reconfigure organizational skills and resources to orchestrate both new and existing routines suitable for the changing environment.
+Glenna, Welsh, Ervin, Lacy, and Biscotti (2011) recommend that university administrators provide sufficient commitment to a variety of incentive structures, funding sources, policies, and practices to allow it to invest in a diverse set of scientific research values.
+Gibb et al. (2013) consider that it is possible for university administrators to remove barriers and provide abundant resources and support associated with the entrepreneurial paradigm as well as carry on its existing culture, mission, and strategy.
+Above all, a university administration should continuously create organizational munificence to encourage internal actors to realign with the mission of the university (Andrews & Johansen, 2012; Smith, Mitchell, & Summer, 1984; Tilcsik, 2014; Wu, 2008).
+Therefore, this paper argues that the senior team (i.e., university administrators) has to provide sufficient organizational munificence to pursue research excellence and commercialization, and the degree to which it does this will influence departments' enhancement and simultaneous integration of KCO and KUO.
 Thus:

 > *Hypothesis 1：The degree of organizational munificence is positively
 > associated with the development of Pasteurian orientation at